 Mikey shows you how to crochet a thick solid square blanket by using 2 strings together to double the blanket's thickness

-Tags:Crochet a Thick Square Blanket Part 1/2,blanket crochet project,crochet a thick square blanket,crochet instructions,crochet lessons,handicraft,hobbies,make a homemade blanket,mikeyssmail
+Tags:Crochet a Thick Square Blanket Part 2/2,blanket crochet project,blanket crochet step by step,crochet a thick square blanket,crochet lessons,handicraft,hobbies,make a homemade blanket,mikeyssmail

 Grab video code: